alamy/base-app/README.md

 We develop a platform where the primary user receives notifications about space events made available by NASA satellites and partners, through geolocation.

-Describe how you developed your project: Our inspiration comes from the difficulty of capturing information about the location better visualization of space events here on Earth, increasing the influence and knowledge of the space sector.
+Our inspiration comes from the difficulty of capturing information about the location better visualization of space events here on Earth, increasing the influence and knowledge of the space sector.
 We use Bizage for application architecture (software floor plan), sequence diagram of the application's features, we use the PostgreeSQL database.
 For login we use Node.JS.
 The development of functionalities will be a Spring-boot microservice, our front end was developed in Angular7 + Material + Bootstrap, Notion for scientific research and documentation, Figma for creation
 UI Design and Illustrator to create the visual identity.
 We found it difficult to find the data and implement it in the application, but we managed with the guidance from one of the event's mentors.

 References: ttps://api.nasa.gov/ (DONKI, ASTEROIDS NeoWS e EONET)

 Portal de geolocalização de eventos da Nasa e parceiros